SteinarLaenen/isthisprimegameBOT/README.md

 FireFox

-for running FireFox with selenium, use the geckodriver package.
+For running FireFox with selenium, use the geckodriver package.
 Installation instructions for geckodriver on Ubuntu can be found here: https://askubuntu.com/questions/870530/how-to-install-geckodriver-in-ubuntu

 # To Run
 `python bot.py`